drivendataorg/suds-jurko-wheel/README.md

 ## Using the wheel

 The wheel is published as a release asset on this repository.
 See the `suds_jurko-0.6-py3-none-any.whl` file on the [Releases page](https://github.com/drivendataorg/suds-jurko-wheel/releases).
+You can use this as a drop-in replacement for installing suds-jurko normally from PyPI.
+If you need suds-jurko because it's a dependency of another package you need, like ulmo, you can either install this suds-jurko distribution first or specify them both as dependencies side-by-side in your `requirements.txt` or `pyproject.toml`.

 To install with pip: